-Imagine that you’re having a discussion with a Mormon and a Muslim.
+Imagine you’re having a discussion with a Mormon and a Muslim.
 Each of you has a different faith and you use different books as your highest, most authoritative guides.
 So you gently and respectfully challenge your friends as to why they believe in the Book of Mormon or the Qur’an.
-They each say that they believe in their Scriptures because they’re the Word of God.
+They each say they believe in their Scriptures because they’re the Word of God.
 Do you accept their claims?
 Why not?
 If you disagree with them only because you believe the Bible is the Word of God, you’re at a stalemate, aren’t you?
 Each of you believes in your holy book simply because you believe in your holy book.

-But let’s say that you’re familiar with both religions’ books, and you know of serious problems with these books that would cause a person to doubt whether they are, in fact, God’s Word.
+But let’s say you’re familiar with both religions’ books, and you know of serious problems with these books that would cause a person to doubt whether they are, in fact, God’s Word.
 So you share your concerns with your friends, right?
 What are you expecting of them?
 You want them to listen to your challenge of their holy books.
-But to really listen to you they must be willing to consider the possibility that their holy book is not actually the Word of God.
-They must be so committed to the truth that they’re willing to reexamine their beliefs to make sure they’re truly sound.
+But to really listen to you they must be willing to consider the possibility their holy book is not actually the Word of God.
+They must be so committed to the truth they’re willing to reexamine their beliefs to make sure they’re truly sound.

 Are we willing to do the same thing?
 Are we willing to not only respect another person enough to hear out their challenge of our Scriptures, are we willing to respect the Bible enough to see whether it stands up to the challenge?
 If not, what are we afraid of?
 If the Bible is the Word of God, won’t it be able to withstand any challenge?

-In the study of logic, there’s a fallacy known as “invincible ignorance.”
+In the study of logic, there’s a fallacy known as ‘invincible ignorance.’
 This is the attitude that “I already have my mind made up, and I’m not going to listen to anything different.”
 It’s an adult’s way of plugging their ears and yelling so they can’t hear what you’re saying.
 Some may act like they’re listening politely to you, but eventually you find they’re not willing to truly hear anything different than what they already believe.
 This is an irrational, subjective faith.
-It’s not healthy and it’s not the faith that the Bible teaches.
-We must be prepared to put the Bible through the same rigorous tests that we require of the Book of Mormon, the Qur’an, or any other supposed holy book.
+It’s not healthy and it’s not the faith the Bible teaches.
+We must be prepared to put the Bible through the same rigorous tests we require of the Book of Mormon, the Qur’an, or any other supposed holy book.

 But are we now judging Scripture?